 Concepts rule all

-At this point it is time to revisit the sentence that has been used to describe many of the workings of this system.
-“Go to the red ball.”
-The processes described in this thesis have made a case for designing a way for humans to interact with robots in which is much more intuitive for the humans.
+At this point it is time to revisit the sentence that has been used to describe many of the workings of this system: “Go to the red ball.”
+The processes described in this thesis have made a case for designing a way for humans to interact with robots which is much more intuitive for the humans.
 When the KLO triad for robotic interaction is used to consider this sentence the process now goes as such.
 “Go” still points to the travel concept.
 “Red” still points to the color concepts that reside in both descriptor and value.
 “Ball” will refer to ball under the concept of object.
 When vision and image processing is brought into the system, a connection can be made.
 The concept of the color that is read from the sentence can refer to any number of signatures that describe what the color red can be when seen in the robots environment.
 The concept ball can now refer to known representations of balls and those representations can be compared against objects in the environment to find similar items.
 This has turned the sentence into a set of actions and descriptions that can call routines for the robot.
 First the robot would need to find a red ball by examining the area it is in.
 Once the ball is found the robot need simply move in the direction of the ball.
 (Lauria, Bugmann, Kyriacou & Klein, 2002)

 Chapter 6